Saraland Alabama: 10:30 PM, give or take 30 minutes. I’ve gotten off work at Hart’s fried chicken and am back at my parents’ house where I live.

 His back is pretty much shot at this point and he sleeps on the couch a lot to help with the pain.

 I also think the chicken helps a little.
-Chicken helps everything.
+Fried chicken helps everything.

 He did make it in time for Korea however, but I still don’t know if he ever saw any combat there.
 I wish I had simply asked him when I had the chance.